swiftlang/swift-evolution/proposals/NNNN-swiftpm-version-pinning.md

 4. We will fetch and resolve the dependencies when running the pin commands, in case we don't have the complete dependency graph yet.

-5. We will extend the workflow for update to honour version pinning, that is, it will only update packages which are unpinned, and it will only update to versions which can satisfy the existing pins.
+5. We will extend the workflow for update to honor version pinning, that is, it will only update packages which are unpinned, and it will only update to versions which can satisfy the existing pins.
 The update command will, however, also take an optional argument `--repin`:

 	```
 	$ swift package update [--repin]